 (29.4p x 5.7) = £1.67 per hour for 52,000 BTU’s

 So we can see an hourly saving of between £1.09 and £1.41 on an electric vs gas patio heater!
+But this setup will provide heat coverage for up to 142.5sqm compared to the singular gas heaters measly 25sqm!

 We’d need to have these heaters running for 990 hours before seeing a saving (vs 19kg tank), but assuming conservative usage of 6 hours a day we’d break even after just 165 days.
 Each element is rated for 10,000 hours.
 So if we were to run a gas heater for 10k hours vs electric heaters for 10k hours we’d save between £9,910 and £13,110.